Cleveland Bicycle Accident Attorney

 How Do You Prove Negligence in a Bicycle Accident Case?

-If you are involved in a bicycle accident in Ohio, your attorney will need to prove that you were not at fault for the accident to claim compensation.
+If you are involved in a bicycle accident in Cleveland, your bike crash attorney will need to prove that you were not at fault for the accident to claim compensation.
 If you were following all applicable Ohio bicycle laws at the time of the accident and you had the right-of-way, you could claim that the other driver was responsible for your injuries.